Karen Cook, Director

 The Career Center offers a variety of learning opportunities for students through its internship program.
 Working closely with faculty, the Career Center assists students in finding internships and enabling them to connect a liberal arts education with success in the professional workplace.
 Career consultants provide education to employers through an interactive deaf awareness workshop increasing understanding for developing professional relationships with deaf persons in the work environment.
 The Career Center also provides information to employers regarding access to video relay services and other technology available to support internship supervisors in their interactions with people who are deaf, hard of hearing, and deaf/blind.

-Recent internship sites for students include the Library of Congress, Environmental Protection Agency (EPA), Peace Corps, US Department of the Interior, National Association of the Deaf (NAD), JBG Companies, Philadelphia Insurance Company, Cyber Timez, Department of State, NASA, Congressional offices on Capitol Hill, as well as various schools and social service agencies.
+Recent internship sites for students include the Library of Congress, U.S. Commodity Futures Trading Commission, Department of Justice, NIH Cancer Institute, National Park Service, Peace Corps, National Association of the Deaf (NAD), Philadelphia Insurance Company, Cyber Timez, Congressional offices on Capitol Hill, as well as various schools and social service agencies.
 Students are also able to participate in an array of international internships.
-The experience gained in doing an internship related to their major is one of the best ways a student can prepare for "Life After Gallaudet"!
+The experience gained by doing an internship related to their major is one of the best ways a student can prepare for "Life After Gallaudet"!

 Services available at the Career Center include:

 - On-Campus Student Employment